Stretching & Shoes

 This information courtesy of Providence Health Care, Bloomsday's Official Training Sponsor

 - Stretching is a vital component of your training plan and overall health and fitness.
-We want our muscles to be flexible around all sides of our joints for proper range of motion and joint alignment.
+Muscles should be flexible around all sides of our joints for proper range of motion and joint alignment.
 If our muscles are tighter on one side of the joint, this imbalance can increase the risk of injury.

 - Muscles stretch best when they are warm, so it is not recommended to hold static stretches prior to exercise.
 Perform a dynamic warmup to ease yourself into exercise or begin at a slow pace for the first 3 to 5 minutes.
 A dynamic warmup would be sport- or activity-specific movements (e.g. arm circles, marching with high knees, straight legs kicks) to prepare your muscles, tendons, and joints for exercise.
 Your heart rate and breathing should increase as your body sends blood to the working muscles.